yakud/ton-blockchain-mcp/README.md

 # TON MCP Server

-A Model Context Protocol server for natural language interaction with the TON blockchain.
+A Model Context Protocol (MCP) server for natural language interaction with the TON blockchain.

 ## Features